 The U-M CHP applies to all research, teaching, student and other laboratories at the U-M covered by the MIOSHA Hazardous Work in Laboratories Standard.
 The standard applies to all facilities where the "laboratory use of hazardous chemicals" occurs.
-"Hazardous chemical" means any chemical that is classified as a physical hazard or a health hazard, a simple asphyxiant, combustible dust, pyrophoric gas, or hazard not otherwise classified.
+"Hazardous chemical" means any chemical that is classified as health hazard or simple asphyxiant in accordance with the Hazard Communication Standard (§1910.1200).
 "Laboratory use of hazardous chemicals" is defined as handling or use of such chemicals in which all of the following conditions are met:

-- A. Chemical manipulations are carried out on a "laboratory scale", or work with substances in which the containers used are designed to be easily and safely manipulated by one person - B. Multiple chemical procedures or chemicals are used - C. The procedures involved are not part of a production process, nor in any way simulate a production process - D. "Protective laboratory equipment" is available and in common use to minimize the potential for exposure to hazardous chemicals final rule for occupational exposure to hazardous chemicals in laboratories (29 CFR 1910.1450).
-Included in the standard is the requirement that all employees covered by the standard must carry out the provisions of a CHP.
-The equivalent standard in Michigan is MIOSHA Hazardous Work in Laboratories.
+- A. Chemical manipulations are carried out on a "laboratory scale", or work with substances in which the containers used are designed to be easily and safely manipulated by one person - B. Multiple chemical procedures or chemicals are used - C. The procedures involved are not part of a production process, nor in any way simulate a production process - D. "Protective laboratory equipment" is available and in common use to minimize the potential for exposure to hazardous chemicals